 Why It’s Important To Remember Long Forgotten Ancestors

-This past week I spent time researching my maternal side…the Dennis line of Giles County, Virginia.
-While I pieced together the family of Henry G. Dennis and Mary Jane Borden, I was drawn to their son, John Borden Dennis.
+This past week I spent time researching ancestors on my maternal side…the Dennis line of Giles County, Virginia.
+While I pieced together the family of Henry G. Dennis and Mary Jane Borden, it was their son, John Borden Dennis, who captured my attention.
 He is not a direct ancestor.
-In fact, he’s my 1st cousin 4x removed.
-There was nothing special about him, but I found his life’s journey interesting.
+As my 1st cousin 4x removed, there is nothing special about him, but I found his life’s journey interesting.

-Giles County is in southwestern Virginia on the West Virginia border.
+For reference, here is a map of Giles County located in southwestern Virginia on the West Virginia border.

 Giles County, Virginia Genealogy, FamilySearch (https://www.familysearch.org/en/wiki/Giles_County,_Virginia_Genealogy: accessed 6 Sep 2023)

 By 1900 he moved closer to San Franciso, settling in San Mateo, California.
 He was a servant/laborer in the home of William Hull.
 Then by 1910 he relocated even further north to Tehama County, California, and worked for the Stanford Vina Ranch Camp as a hired man.
 1920 found John near the Mexican border working as a hired man in Calexico, California.
-Since the census is only taken every 10 years, it’s possible John moved even more frequently, but there are no records to reveal this.
+Did John move even more frequently?
+Possibly, but there are no records indicating this because the census is recorded only every 10 years.
+And as a poor laborer, there are no records for him I can find.

 You may ask yourself why I spent time researching a distant cousin who stayed single and moved around a lot as a laborer.
 I think it’s because my husband and I have worked and traveled through many of the same places John worked and traveled.

 Rob and I vacationed in San Mateo, a beautiful place.
-It was during this trip that we ventured to Muir Woods National Monument north of San Francisco.
+During this trip, we ventured to Muir Woods National Monument north of San Francisco.
 I didn’t enjoy the winding road to get there, but the views were worth the headache!

 Calexico is also a place that my husband and I know well.
 We have taken many truckloads out of there.

-According to John’s death certificate, his final days were spent at the Midnight Mission in French Camp, San Joaquin County, California, just south of Stockton.2 He is buried at the San Joaquin County Hospital Cemetery.
-Find A Grave states this cemetery was used for those who died at the hospital and could not afford burial anywhere else.3
+According to John’s death certificate, the Midnight Mission in French Camp, San Joaquin County was home to John for his final days.2 His burial is at the San Joaquin County Hospital Cemetery.
+Find A Grave states this cemetery was for those who died at the hospital and could not afford burial anywhere else.3

 The company my husband and I used to drive for has a terminal in the next town over from French Camp.
 Another place we have in common.